Ensuring Ethical Business Practices

 We invest millions of dollars each year in the research and development of novel animal health products.

-As with our human health pharmaceuticals and vaccines, we test our investigative animal health medicines and vaccines vigorously for safety, quality and efficacy before submitting them for approval, which can be obtained only after thorough review by independent regulatory authorities.
+As with our human health pharmaceuticals and vaccines, we test our investigative animal health pharmaceuticals and vaccines vigorously for safety, quality and efficacy before submitting them for approval, which can be obtained only after thorough review by independent regulatory authorities.

 The authorization standards for veterinary medicines are at the same level as those for human medicines.
 On average, it takes five to 12 years to bring a veterinary product to market.

 All of our pharmaceuticals and vaccines used in food-producing animals must be tested for safety, quality and efficacy in the treated animals and any food products that may come from them (such as milk, eggs, or meat).
 Our submissions to regulatory agencies also include an environmental assessment that appraises the effects of the use of our products on flora, fauna, soil and water.

 All products have labeling developed to ensure that the intended use of the product is clear, so that it may be safely and properly used.
 This testing and refining of the product can take years to complete.
 When all of the required testing is completed and found to be satisfactory by the appropriate government regulatory agency, the product is approved to be sold.
 Once a product is on the market, we monitor all aspects that could affect product safety.
 Findings are assessed and reported to regulatory authorities, as required by pharmacovigilance rules, and addressed through appropriate measures.

 The approval process for medicines and vaccines used in farm animals also establishes withdrawal periods, from the time the last dose of product is given until the animals or their products enter the food chain.
 These withdrawal periods ensure the safety of human consumption of meat, milk and eggs from pharmaceutical- and vaccine-treated animals.